 7. Finally, you can edit the text layers or even turn them off.
 Flatten the image if you are posting it on a white background, do not flatten and save as a .png if you want to post this image on a background that is not white.
 You can also change the background color on the storyboard by filling it with your favorite color.

 Hope you enjoy my newest free storyboard action!
-Download the CoffeeShop Before and After Storyboard PSE/PS action or on Mediafire.
+Download the CoffeeShop Before and After Storyboard PSE/PS action or here.